 Faster Deposition Review Cycles

 The certified transcript might take three to five business days to arrive.
 With VidNotes, you have a working transcript the same day.
-This accelerates the review cycle, allowing attorneys to begin case analysis immediately while waiting for the certified version.
+That speeds up the review cycle, letting attorneys start case analysis immediately while waiting for the certified version.

 Efficient Multi-Deposition Cases

-In cases involving 20 or more depositions, the volume of testimony to review is staggering.
-AI-generated summaries for each deposition give the lead attorney a high-level view of all testimony, making it easier to identify patterns, contradictions, and the strongest evidentiary material.
+In cases with 20 or more depositions, the volume of testimony to review is staggering.
+AI-generated summaries for each deposition give the lead attorney a high-level view of all testimony, making it easier to spot patterns, contradictions, and the strongest evidentiary material.

 Preparation for Cross-Examination